zgulde/cods/README.md

 that, we can create that file on the server, and tell the git hook how to find this file.
-To do this, create the file you want to be included in the build inside of the directory named after your site inside of `/srv`, and edit the `.config` file found in the same place.
+To do this, create the file you want to be included in the build inside of the directory named after your site inside of `/srv`, and edit the `config` file found in the same place.

 For example, if you needed an `application.properties` file included in the build for `example.com`, but this file is ignored by git, you would do the